emacsmirror/emacsshot/README.md

 ## Hide the mode-line<a id="orgheadline2"></a>

-If you don't want the mode-line in your emacsshot you can switch it off with `hidden-mode-line-mode` from Bastien Guerry at
+If you don't want the mode-line in your emacsshot you can switch it off with `hidden-mode-line-mode` from Bastien Guerry available at
 <http://bzg.fr/emacs-hide-mode-line.html>.

 # Install<a id="orgheadline6"></a>